 Drug information provided by: Micromedex

-Check with your doctor right away if you or your child have agitation, confusion, decreased urine output, lethargy, muscle twitching, rapid weight gain, seizures, or swelling of the face, ankles, or hands.
+Check with your doctor right away if you have agitation, confusion, decreased urine output, lethargy, muscle twitching, rapid weight gain, seizures, or swelling of the face, ankles, or hands.
 These may be symptoms of a serious kidney problem.

 Check with your doctor right away if you have upper stomach pain, pale stools, dark urine, loss of appetite, nausea, unusual tiredness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-Check with your doctor right away if you or your child have abdominal or stomach pain, cramping, or burning, black, tarry stools, constipation, diarrhea, heartburn, indigestion, nausea, or vomiting of blood or material that looks like coffee grounds.
+Check with your doctor right away if you have abdominal or stomach pain, cramping, or burning, black, tarry stools, constipation, diarrhea, heartburn, indigestion, nausea, or vomiting of blood or material that looks like coffee grounds.
 These may be symptoms of a serious stomach or bowel problem.

 Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, sores or ulcers on the skin, or fever or chills while you or your child are using this medicine.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, sores or ulcers on the skin, or fever or chills while you are using this medicine.

-If you or your child have diarrhea or vomiting, drink plenty of water or fluids to keep your body hydrated.
+If you have diarrhea or vomiting, drink plenty of water or fluids to keep your body hydrated.

 This medicine may cause some people to become dizzy.
 Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.
 Do not take this medicine with aluminum-containing antacids (Maalox®, Mylanta®).